Autism Spectrum Disorder

 2. Instruct them on how to act in various social settings to understand what is socially acceptable in various settings.

-3. Directly instruct the child on peer interactions, including play skills, joint attention, and perspective taking.
+3. Directly instruct the child on peer interactions, including play skills, joint attention, and perspective-taking.

 4. Other adults need training and support to provide instruction to the child beyond the therapy minutes.
 It allows the child to transfer skills from one setting to another.